+For balanced initial conditions, i.e., $x^1 = x^0$, Nesterov established the upper bound $\sqrt{\kappa +1}$ on $J$ in~\cite{nes18book}.
+Theorem~\ref{thm.main} shows that similar trends hold without restriction on initial conditions.
 Linear scaling of the upper and lower bounds with $\sqrt{\kappa}$ illustrates a potential drawback of using Nesterov's accelerated algorithm in applications with limited time budgets.
-As $\kappa \rightarrow \infty$, the ratio of these bounds converges to $\mre \sqrt{5} / \sqrt{2} \approx 4.3$, thereby demonstrating that the largest transient response for all $f \in \mathcal{F}_m^L$ is within the factor of $4.3$ relative to the bounds established in Theorem~\ref{thm.Mega}.
-Finally, we note that although we only consider parameters provided in Table~\ref{tab:ratesGeneral}, our framework and proof technique for Theorem~\ref{thm.Mega} is general enough to handle other values of algorithmic parameters.
+As $\kappa \rightarrow \infty$, the ratio of these bounds converges to $\mre \sqrt{3/2} \approx 3.33$, thereby demonstrating that the largest transient response for all $f \in \mathcal{F}_m^L$ is within the factor of $3.33$ relative to the bounds established in Theorem~\ref{thm.main}.